Bhattacharya-Lab/QDeep/README.md

 * --dist DMPfold predicted distance: To predict distance using DMPfold, you can download DMPfold from https://github.com/psipred/DMPfold<br/>
 * --pssm PSSM file: You can generate the sequence profile by searching the NR database using PSI-BLAST.
 You can download the PSI-BLAST from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/<br/>
 * --spd SPIDER3 output: The secondary structure and the solvent accessibility should be predicted using SPIDER3.
 SPIDER3 can be downloaded from https://sparks-lab.org/downloads/
 * --msa yes|no: This is optional.
 You should use this flag if you want to use DeepMSA generated MSA.
+You can download DeepMSA from https://zhanglab.ccmb.med.umich.edu/DeepMSA/.
 When you use DeepMSA generated MSA, please make sure to,
   * generate sequene profile(PSSM) using deep MSA
   * run SPIDER3 using deep MSA to predict secondary strcture and solvent accessibility
   * predict distance using DMPfold using deep MSA